 The heat pump should be supplemented with an extra water heater, if a large bath tub or other significant consumer of hot water is installed.

 Water heater without immersion heater

-In water heaters without an immersion heater the water is heated by the heat pump's compressor.
+In water heaters without an immersion heater, the water is heated by the heat pump's compressor.
+The water heater is best positioned to the left of F750.

 Water heater with immersion heater